FrederikTobner/JANUS/book/src/preface.md

 ## A Note on Scope

 TinyOS is intentionally minimal.
 We won't build a full-featured Unix clone or a Windows competitor.
-(My sanity thanks me.)
 Instead, we'll focus on the core concepts that make *any* operating system work:

 - **Booting**: Getting from power-on to running code
 - **Memory Management**: Controlling the most precious resource
 - **Process Scheduling**: Making one CPU appear as many
 - **Device Drivers**: Talking to the outside world
 - **File Systems**: Persisting data beyond power cycles
+- **Input/Output**: Interacting with users and hardware

 By the end, you'll have a small but complete operating system that boots on real hardware, manages memory, and runs user programs.
 More importantly, you'll understand *how* and *why* it works.